DuyEz13/Kamihime-Project-Assistant/README.md

 # KamiWiki

 A simplified wiki website about Kamihime Project that integrates a chatbot to assist with character information.
-The data pipeline supports the three SSR object catalogs: Kamihime, Eidolons, and Weapons.
+The data pipeline supports the three SSR object catalogs: Kamihime, Eidolons and Weapons.

 ## Setup with uv